trinanda/my_first_CMS/README.md

         This is the most popular postgresql adapter for Python, this serves to communicated python with postgre *-* flask-sqlalchemy
-        ORM package for python-flask, flask-sqlalchemy berfungsi untuk lebih mempermudah penggunaan sqlalchemy untuk flask
+        ORM package for python-flask, flask-sqlalchemy berfungsi untuk lebih mempermudah penggunaan sqlalchemy untuk flask *-* alembic
+        this tools for migrations database, such.. adding column to table, etc..

 ### 6. Alembic Configurations
     6.1 initialize alembic init
     6.2 go to alembic.ini file, then config on sqlalchemy.url